jina-ai/jina/README.md

 ⏱️ **Time Saver** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

-🍱 **Full-stack Ownership** - Keep an end-to-end stack ownership of your solution, avoid the integration pitfalls with fragmented, multi-vendor, generic legacy tools.
+🍱 **Full-Stack Ownership** - Keep an end-to-end stack ownership of your solution, avoid the integration pitfalls with fragmented, multi-vendor, generic legacy tools.

 🌌 **Universal Search** - Large-scale indexing and querying of unstructured data: video, image, long/short text, music, source code, etc.

 🧠 **First-Class AI Models** - First-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html), easily usable and extendable with a Pythonic interface.

-☁️  **Cloud Ready** - Decentralized architecture from day one.
-Cloud-native by design: enjoy containerizing, distributing, scaling, sharding, async, REST/gRPC/WebSocket.
+🌩️ **Fast & Cloud Ready** - Decentralized architecture from day one.
+Scalabe & cloud-native by design: enjoy containerizing, distributing, sharding, async, REST/gRPC/WebSocket.

-❤️  **Made with Love** - Lean dependencies (only 6!), never compromises on quality, maintained by a [passionate full-time, venture-backed team](https://jina.ai).
+❤️  **Made with Love** - Never compromise on quality, actively maintained by a [passionate full-time, venture-backed team](https://jina.ai).

 ---